brajeshwar/brajeshwar.github.io/_posts/2005/2005-07-20-harry-potter-and-the-half-blood-prince.md

----
-layout: post
-title: Harry Potter and the Half-Blood Prince
+# Harry Potter and the Half-Blood Prince
----

 The much anticipated 6th book of [J.K.
 Rowling](http://www.jkrowling.com/), Harry Potter and the Half-Blood Prince was released on Jul 16, 2005.
 The release was synchronized all across the globe, including India.
 I got my copy on the very first day!